 Member of the Board of Directors of ‘Grupo Roncador’, cattle rancher and entrepreneur in the audiovisual production sector, graduated in Social Communication, he is a recognized leader on sustainable livestock.
 He is the president of ‘Instituto Mato-grossense da Carne’ (Imac) [Beef Institute of the State of Mato Grosso] and one of the responsibles for the agri-environmental articulation nucleus, ‘Liga do Araguaia’, where he leads projects on sustainable livestock, such as ‘Carbono Araguaia’, ‘Campos do Araguaia’, ‘Garantia Araguaia’, among others activities related to sustainable livestock.

-Environmental engineer graduated from the Federal University of ABC, Luiza Bruscato worked for most of her career with sustainability projects, adding more than ten years of experience in the area.
-For five years, he was responsible for education projects for sustainability at BASF/FEE – Fundação Espaço ECO, serving agribusiness clients, especially large cooperatives.
-Worked directly in the training of more than 400 BASF suppliers, together with the Together for Sustainability program.
-Since 2017, she has been dedicated to the dissemination of good practices in livestock.
-At Athenagro Consultoria, she coordinated three editions of Rally da Pecuária, the last in 2019.
+An environmental engineer graduated from UFABC – Federal University of ABC, Luiza Bruscato has worked for most of her career with sustainability projects, adding more than ten years of experience in the public, private and third sector.
+For five years, she was responsible for education projects for sustainability at BASF / FEE – Espaço ECO Foundation, serving agribusiness clients, especially large cooperatives.
+Since 2017, she has been dedicated to the spread of good practices in livestock.
+At Athenagro Consulting, she coordinated three editions of the Livestock Rally, the last in 2019.
 Three years ago, she assumed the position of Executive Manager at GTPS, the Brazilian Roundtable on Sustainable Livestock, in which he has worked with the main leaders of the meat, leather and dairy production chain and the largest producers, input and service companies, industry, retail and NGOs in the search for solutions for the sustainable development of livestock.
 She is also a visiting professor at IPOG’s Agribusiness Management MBA.

 Rabobank Brasil’s Social and Environmental Risk Team Leader, where she works since 2013 and is responsible for monitoring the social and environmental risk of the bank’s clients, with a focus on mitigating clients’ credit, reputation and legal risks, as well as the development and maintenance of assessment tools and customer monitoring.
 Aline has a degree in Environmental Engineering at UNESP, a postgraduate degree in Environmental Management at ESALQ-USP and an MBA in Agribusiness Management at FGV-SP.
 Prior to Rabobank, she worked in the sustainability area at the companies Copersucar and JBS.